alphagov/government-service-design-manual/service-manual/phases/alpha.md

 ---

 {:.intro}
-When designing a service it's impossible to predict everything up-front.
+When designing a service it's impossible to predict everything upfront.
 Each project features many challenges, and in your alpha you will start exploring solutions for these.

 You may need to bring more [developers](/service-manual/the-team/developer.html) and [designers](/service-manual/the-team/designer.html) into [the team](/service-manual/the-team), who will help you to build and test [prototypes](/service-manual/user-centered-design/working-with-prototypes.html) and possible solutions for your [users needs](/service-manual/user-centered-design/user-needs.html).